29.1 - chromatography and functional group analysis

 • Chromatography

-Chromatography is used to separate individual components from a mixture of substances.
+Chromatography allows us to separate and identify individual components from a mixture of substances.
 All forms of chromatography have a stationary phase and a mobile phase.

 • Stationary phase in thin layer chromatography